ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 * `/run/media`
 * `/srv`

-However, directories outside those areas are usually not shared with the container.
-In particular, this can affect games that ask you to browse for a directory to be used for storage, like Microsoft Flight Simulator.
+Directories outside those areas are usually not shared with the container.
+In particular, this can affect games that ask you to browse for a directory to be used for storage, like Microsoft Flight Simulator, if your large storage directory is mounted at a custom location such as `/hdd`.

 You can force them to be shared by setting the environment variable `PRESSURE_VESSEL_FILESYSTEMS_RO` and/or `PRESSURE_VESSEL_FILESYSTEMS_RW`